Skip to main content

 Other hospice benefits under Medicare may include:

-What hospice services are not covered?
+What hospice services does Medicare not cover?

 A wide range of care can go into the hospice experience.
 But not everything is covered by Medicare.